deepgram/deepgram-js-sdk/README.md

 # Scoped Configuration

-The SDK supports scoped configurtion.
+The SDK supports scoped configuration.
 You'll be able to configure various aspects of each namespace of the SDK from the initialization.
 Below outlines a flexible and customizable configuration system for the Deepgram SDK.
 Here’s how the namespace configuration works:

 ## 1. Global Defaults